DANNYDEE93/Deployment6/README.md

 __________________________________________________________

 &emsp;&emsp;&emsp;&emsp; In the Jenkins infrastructure, I used the Jenkins software, the latest version of python through Deadsnakes PPA, and Java environment so that the agent servers could recognize ane be compatible with the Jenkins main server.
 The agent node is operated by the Jenkins main server to use terraform and import Flask for development and install Gunicorn on the agent servers.
 Instead of using commands to establish an SSH connection in the Jenkinsfile, I accessed the SSH connection through the Jenkins agent nodes.
 Once installed on my Ubuntu server, the agent nodes become Linux-based using Flask (python framework) to develop and Gunicorn to deploy my Python web application.

-&emsp;&emsp;&emsp;&emsp; With the use of an RDS Database, I created a 2 tier by separating my database server from my application server with 3 logical layers -- the application servers dually acted as the web server with Gunicron running as a daemon process on the application server.
+&emsp;&emsp;&emsp;&emsp; With the use of an RDS Database, I created a 2 tier by separating my database server from my application server with 3 logical layers -- the application servers dually acted as the web server with Gunicorn running as a daemon process on the application server.
 Building my infrastructure across 2 servers in 2 different VPC's across two regions of "us-east-1" and "us-west-2" and having a server in 4 different AZ's decreased the risk of having a single point of failure and building infrastructure as code makes it easily replicable to scale as needed.

  _________________________________
 ### <ins>ISSUES:</ins>